Explore

 by communities, government agencies, businesses, and political processes.

-Therefore, mobi.mapr offers a common, fact-based foundation – for anyone who wishes to understand and influence mobility: from politicians, to citizens and community inititatives and/or businesses.
+Therefore, mobi.mapr offers a general, fact-based foundation – for anyone who wishes to understand and influence mobility: from politicians, to citizens and community inititatives, and/or businesses.

-As an orientation for discussions, to help set priorities or aid in making decisions as locally as needed.
+It can be an orientation for discussions, help set priorities or aid in making decisions as locally as needed.